ml-research/vlol-dataset-gen/README.md

 into the two categories ``Eastbound'' and ``Westbound'' trains.
 It is up to the viewer to generate a classification hypothesis governing what trains are eastbound and what are westbound.
-The conjectured hypothesis should accomplish both assigning the correct labels while retaining the a degree of generality.
+The conjectured hypothesis should accomplish both assigning the correct labels while retaining a degree of generality.
 It is certainly easy to find a classification hypothesis satisfying a given set of Michalski trains, e.g. learning the trains by heart.
 However, due to the great number of train properties, it is a major challenge to find the most general decision hypothesis.